vectordotdev/gitdocs/README.md

 ## How does it work

 `gitdocs` is distributed as a package on npm.
-It is a cli that you can simply install it with `npm install gitdocs -g`.
+It is a cli that you can simply install with `npm install gitdocs -g`.
 You can run `gitdocs serve` to preview your docs or `gitdocs build` to generate a static site wherever you like.

 ## Installation